SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-12-yet-another-booster.md

 ## The Weekend Conclusion

+Ok, so today I'm a little tired and sore.
+Fine.
+It's to be expected, and I'm happy to pay that tiny little price for future security.
+Think of it as an insurance premium to avoid medical disaster later.

 This week in my religious community I was obsessing about Psalm 118.
 Like many Davidic Psalms, it starts out cataloging the woes of the writer, and then pivots crucially to a position of hope.
 The operative phrase here is that you "should live and not die".